BasavaG/PythonExercie-/README.md

 # Python_for_DataScience
-This repository contains demonstration of DataScience topics/libraries like pandas, numpy, statistics concepts in python with basic information of each concept.
+This repository contains demonstration of DataScience topics/libraries like pandas, numpy, statistics concepts, (updates) in python with basic information of each concept.